GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 2. Optimize for readability
 3. Use value semantics as much as possible - more readable; less heap allocations.
 4. The best way to get rid of your padding is to order your fields from largest to smallest.
+5. Method sets are the methods used for INTERFACE IMPLEMENTATION: T, T and *T, T & *T
 5. These are guidelines.
 There are exceptions to everything.

 # Table of Contents